spiffdev/help-pages/pages/03.Quick-Start/03.product-setup-with-workflow/default.md

 #### Create an option list
 This is only required where you want to display a list of options for your consumers to choose from.
 Eg. Choose from these Fonts, Colours or Illustrations
 - Click on the options Tab in spiff
+- Click on create option in the top right corner of that page
+- Name your Option (Eg. T-shirt Illustrations)
+- Select your option type. (for the example above you would select illustrations)
+- Start adding your variants/assets.
+When you click on the upload asset button it will refer to the assets you uploaded (and the public assets we give you by default)
+- Select your asset and name it accordingly.
+This is the name that will appear in the consumers order summary so it needs to be user friendly.
+- Select a default asset if you would like one of the variants to automatically appear on the model when the conusmer reaches that step.
+If you dont select a default asset the user will need to make a selection before any asset appears on the model.
+- Save Option

+#### Create a workflow (Bring it all together)

+Workflows are the steps you take your consumers through in their customisation journey